-Most people don’t think cyber-attacks are personal – until it happens to them.
-Today Darren asked me if I had requested a change to my direct deposit information?
+Most people don’t think cyber attacks are personal – until it happens to them.
+Today Darren asked me if I had requested a change to my direct deposit information.
 I had not, so he forwarded me an email where hackers spoofed my name to steal my paycheck.

-These criminals use bots instead of guns or knives and wear the anonymity of the internet instead of a mask.
+These criminals use bots instead of guns and wear the anonymity of the internet instead of a mask.
 It doesn’t matter whether they’re holding you up in an alley or holding your data for ransom – they’re trying to steal from you.
 What’s worse is that the digital world is their home turf, and for most people, they have the home-field advantage.

 But that doesn’t mean we’re defenseless.

-Except that cybercrime isn’t just something that happens to big businesses and national governments.
+The problem is that cybercrime isn’t just something that happens to big businesses and national governments.
 The average person is just as much a target.
 And where these organizations have a dedicated cybersecurity team to secure their computers and devices, we’re on our own.

-Unfortunately, that means that there are millions of vulnerable targets for data theft, identity fraud, ransomware, and more.
+Unfortunately, that means there are millions of vulnerable targets for data theft, identity fraud, ransomware, and more.
 This is the reality of the cyber threat environment in which we live.

-Because cyberthreats are something people hear about but can’t identify with, most are unaware of the risks.
+Because cyber threats are something people hear about but can’t identify with, most are unaware of the risks.
 A big reason for this is the portrayal of cybercriminals as these hooded figures typing furiously at their computer, but these only exist in Hollywood.
 The vast majority of cyberattacks are automated.
 Software programs that search for vulnerabilities in devices connected to the internet, called bots, are a cybercriminal’s preferred weapon.